LibraryCarpentry/lc-python-intro/episodes/libraries.md

 ## Python libraries are powerful collections of tools.

 A *Python library* is a collection of files (called *modules*) that contains functions that you can use in your programs.
-Some libraries (sometimes referred to as packages) contain standard data values or language resources that you can reference in your code.
+Some libraries (also referred to as packages) contain standard data values or language resources that you can reference in your code.
 So far, we have used the Python [standard library][stdlib], which is an extensive suite of built-in modules.
-You can find additional libraries from [PyPI][pypi] (the Python Package Index), though you'll often find references to useful packages as you're reading tutorials or trying to solve specific programming problems.
-Some popular packages for working with data in library fields are:
+You can find additional libraries from [PyPI][pypi] (the Python Package Index), though you'll often find references to useful libraries as you're reading tutorials or trying to solve specific programming problems.
+Some popular libraries for working with data in library fields are:

 - [Pandas](https://pandas.pydata.org/) - tabular data analysis tool.
 - [Pymarc](https://pypi.org/project/pymarc/) - for working with bibliographic data encoded in MARC21.